 The add/drop period is the first week of each term.
 The second week, you can drop one or more courses, receive a grade of W and a 50% refund (but if you withdraw from ALL courses, the Financial Aid office will perform a federal refund calculation to determine if funds need to be returned to the Dept. of Education, and you could owe money.)

 Your financial aid is based on the number of credit hours you are taking at the end of the add/drop period each semester.
-Your awards could be adjusted to a different amount than was shown on your award letter if your enrollment changes from the time of your award.
+Your financial aid eligibility could be adjusted to a different amount than was shown on your notification if your enrollment changes from the time your eligibility was calculated.

-Your financial aid applied against your financial aid credit.
+Your financial aid is applied against your semester charges.
 If your total financial aid is greater than your total charges, you will receive a refund for the excess amount, usually about month after the start of the term.
-If some of your classes start later in the semester, a portion of your financial aid may have a delayed disbursement date based on the start date of the applicable classes.
+If some of your classes start later in the semester, a portion of your financial aid will have a delayed disbursement date based on the start date of the applicable classes.

 It is your responsibility to let the Academic Affairs Office know if you are not attending classes.
 If you have not attended a class or classes at all, but you did not let the Financial Aid Office know and we find out after your aid has disbursed, we will return all the aid to the Dept. of Education and you could owe money.
 You cannot have financial aid for a class you never attended.